Lihat Artikel Lainnya

 In accounting, a business spends money during a specific time to keep running, such as paying for wages and supplies.
 At the end of each period, the business records these expenses on the income statement to ensure the money spent matches the money made.

-Recording these expenses helps businesses understand how well they are doing financially.
-It allows them to check if they’re spending too much compared to what they’re earning.
-This is crucial for planning budgets, saving money, and making smart business decisions.
+Recording these expenses helps businesses understand their financial health.
+It allows them to check if they’re spending too much compared to their earnings, which is crucial for planning budgets, saving money, and making smart business decisions.

 Categories of expenses in accounting